Eric-Bradford/TS-EMO/README.md

 * Optimization of a chemical process using a life-cycle assessment and cost simulation [(Helmdach et al., 2018)](#Helmdach2017)

 ## References
-E. Bradford, A. M. Schweidtmann, and A. Lapkin, [Efficient multiobjective optimization employing Gaussian processes, spectral sampling and a genetic algorithm](https://link.springer.com/article/10.1007/s10898-018-0609-2/), Journal of Global Optimization, vol. 71, no. 2, pp. 407–438, 2018.
+E. Bradford, A. M. Schweidtmann, and A. A. Lapkin, [Efficient multiobjective optimization employing Gaussian processes, spectral sampling and a genetic algorithm](https://link.springer.com/article/10.1007/s10898-018-0609-2/), Journal of Global Optimization, vol. 71, no. 2, pp. 407–438, 2018.

 <a name="Bradford2018">
 </a>